chadblack/2022ELA/calendar.md

 political identities articulated by their protagonists?
 What constituted legitimate authority by century's end?

-**Textbook Reading:** Late Colonial Life

 **Tuesday: Opening the Age of Rebellion**

-* Elizabeth Penry, “Letters of Insurrection: The Rebellion of the Communities (Charcas, 1781)” in Colonial Lives: 201-215.
+* Walker and Clarke, *Witness to the Age of Revolution*, pp. 1-52.

 **Thursday: Insurrection and Aftermath**

-* David T. Garrett, “His Majesty’s Most Loyal Vassals”: The Indian Nobility and Túpac Amaru,” Hispanic American Historical Review, 84:4 (2004): 575-617.
-(Available through the library website.)

-**DUE: WEEKLY REPORT**
+* Walker and Clarke, *Witness to the Age of Revolution*, pp. 52-108.

+## Week Fourteen: Thanksgiving (Nov 22-Nov 24)

+Safe travels.
+See your peoples.
+I'll only add something this week for outside of class if we fall behind.

-## Week Fourteen: Independence (Nov 22-24)
+## Week Fifteen: Independence (Nov 29-Dec 1)

 The crises of the Bourbon reforms never produced independence movements.
 That would take Napoleon invading Spain.
 We consider this week the crisis of 1808 caused by Napoleon, and how that set up the process of independence, which wouldn’t culminate for more than a decade!

-**Textbook Reading:** Independence

 **Tuesday: Did Anyone See It Coming?**

+* Walker and Clarke, *Witness to the Age of Revolution*, pp. 109-138.

+**Thursday: On to War**

 * Jaime E. Rodríguez O., “New Spain and the 1808 Crisis of Spanish Monarchy,” Mexican Studies/Estudios Mexicanos, 24.2 (Summer 2008): 245-287.

-**Thursday: On to War**

-* Reading TBD.

-**DUE: WEEKLY REPORT**

-## Week Fifteen: Thanksgiving (Nov 29-Dec 1)

-Safe travels.
-See your peoples.
-I'll only add something this week for outside of class if we fall behind.

 ## Week Sixteen: New World Orders (Dec 6)

-**Textbook Reading:** The Latin American Puzzle

 Let’s Wrap.It.Up.
 The new republics will be free of Iberian rule, and you’re about to be free of this semester….

-**Final Due:** December 6th at 6:00pm.
+**Final Due:** December 12 by 6:00pm.